cloudmesh-community/book/chapters/prg/python/python.md

 	Memory (After): 15Mb
 	Took 0.01 seconds

 Now after running the same code using Generators, we will see a significant amount of performance boost with alomost 0 Seconds.
 And the reason behind this is that in case of Generators, we do not keep anything in memory so system just reads 1 at a time and yields that.

-:o: Students can contribute this section

 ## Non Blocking Threads